devdave/pybass3/README.md

 LICENSING
 ---------

-The PyBass PYTHON wrapper is licensed under the MIT license BUT the BASS Library is dual licensed as free to use for non-commercial development but requires a license for paid/commercial work.
+The PyBass PYTHON wrapper is licensed under the MIT license.
+Meanwhile the BASS C Library is dual licensed as free to use for non-commercial development but requires a license for paid/commercial work.
 Please see http://un4seen.com

 BASS library documentation